florian101010/homebrew-migration-helper/docs/SCRIPT_DETAILS.md

-# Script Internals: `find-missing-casks.sh`
+# Script Internals: `scripts/find-missing-casks.sh`

-This document provides a deeper dive into the internal workings of the `find-missing-casks.sh` script.
+This document provides a deeper dive into the internal workings of the `scripts/find-missing-casks.sh` script.

 ## ⚙️ Configuration Variables